 - Store your woolens in covered boxes, cases or covers so they are not exposed to the air.

 - Place mothballs on the shelf where you store your winter garments.
-Mothballs help ward off moths, protecting your precious wool garments.
+Mothballs help ward off moths.

-Properly storing your winter clothes is a big step in extending their life.
-They may be used only one season, but they need to be stored properly for the rest of the year to ensure their shape, comfort and cleanliness.
+Properly storing your winter clothes extends their life.
+They may be used for only one season, but they need to be stored properly for the rest of the year to ensure their shape, comfort and cleanliness.
 Here are some tips to store your winter clothes:

-- Store them in a spot that's cool, dry, and away from sunlight.
+- Store them in a spot that's cool and dry.
 The area should not experience any fluctuations in temperature, as this can damage clothing.
 It should also not be a humid place, as moisture can cause mold to form.

 - Instead of double-folding your sweaters, triple-fold them to avoid a crease occurring at the middle.
 Better yet, roll them up so you can safely store them while retaining their shape.